ent/ent/doc/md/tutorial-todo-gql-node.md

 ## Implementation

-Ent supports the Node interface with its GraphQL integration, and the steps for adding this to your application are very simple.
+Ent supports the Node interface through its GraphQL integration.
+By following a few simple steps you can add support for it in your application.
 We start by adding the `Node` interface to our GraphQL schema:

 ```diff
 +interface Node {